jones58/typespotting/README.md

 - setting high score with save to local storage
 - Make restart game all caps or make it bigger, and same colour
 - End screen - Oswald Bruce cooper cut out with speech bubble saying well done
-- Link to learn more about cooper black - YouTube video or something
+- Link to learn more about cooper black - YouTube video
+- - When game done, end screen with picture of Oswald Bruce cooperOswald Bruce cooper cut out with speech bubble saying well done
+- Link to learn more about cooper black - YouTube video.
+- Check image sources below
+- music changes every time start game, random number 1-10 index in array.
+- Sound on/off button
+- can you change device volume with javascript
+- - Click to start, so timer doesn't start til then.
+"Let's play..."
 -
  //////